guilherme-aroliveira/aws-eks-tf-project/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/license/MIT)

-This is just a simple project that deploys ec2 instances on AWS using Terraform
+This is just a simple project that deploys an EKS Cluster on AWS using Terraform

 ### Description